 Please accept our apologies that this incident occurred.
-We are committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
-We continually evaluate and modify our practices and internal controls to enhance the security and privacy of the decedent's personal information.
+Green County is committed to maintaining the privacy of personal information in our possession and have taken many precautions to safeguard it.
+Green County continually evaluates and modifies its practices and internal controls to enhance the security and privacy of the decedent's personal information.

-If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at set of the set of the se
+If you have any further questions regarding this incident, please call our dedicated and confidential toll-free response line that we have set up to respond to questions at .
+This response line is staffed with professionals familiar with this incident and knowledgeable on what you can do to protect against misuse of the decedent's information.
+The response line is available Monday through Friday, 9:00 am to 7:00 pm Eastern Time, excluding holidays.